Thursday, July 17, 2008

 Peek-a-boo for my sister's birthday

-His entire body was embossed using the Versa Mark Marker.
-Check out the tutorial on that for directions ;) This is so I could emboss resist.
+This is so I could emboss resist.
 I then brayered the sky and sand with out messing up the color job I did on the crab!
 For the sky I used Soft Sky and Tempting Turquise.
-The sand is So Saffron and Creamy Caramel.
+The sand is So Saffron and Creamy Caramel.tutorial on emboss resist

 TIP: I stamped a little too quick.
 My embossed image wasn't quite cool.
 I accidentally smeared the ink a bit.
 You can't tell after I colored in the image though!!